How to cure GERD Permanently: WHAT REALLY WORKS?

 - A “weight loss diet plan” if you are obese, is the most effective way to cure GERD permanently without medications.

-- Medications cannot Permanently cure your GERD, but they’re necessary to control the disease and to prevent or reverse the complications.
+- Medications cannot Permanently cure your GERD, but they’re necessary to control the disease and prevent or reverse the complications.

 - Surgery can cure your GERD permanently, but it is not for everyone.